 He contributed to the anthology In the Company of Sherlock and Books to Die For, which won the Anthony.
 Books to Die For recently won the Agatha, as well.

-His most recent novels are The Steel Kiss, a Lincoln Rhyme novel, Solitude Creek, a Kathryn Dance thriller and The October List, a thriller told in reverse.
+His most recent novels are The Burial Hour and The Steel Kiss, Lincoln Rhyme novels, Solitude Creek, a Kathryn Dance thriller and The October List, a thriller told in reverse.
 For the Dance novel XO Deaver wrote an album of country-western songs, available on iTunes and as a CD; and before that, he wrote Carte Blanche, a James Bond continuation novel, a number-one international bestseller.

 His book A Maiden’s Grave was made into an HBO movie starring James Garner and Marlee Matlin, and his novel The Bone Collector was a feature release from Universal Pictures, starring Denzel Washington and Angelina Jolie.
 Lifetime aired an adaptation of his The Devil’s Teardrop.
 And, yes, the rumors are true; he did appear as a corrupt reporter on his favorite soap opera, As the World Turns.
 He was born outside Chicago and has a bachelor of journalism degree from the University of Missouri and a law degree from Fordham University.